 The history of Yerevan dates back to the 8th century BC, with the founding of the fortress of Erebuni in 782 BC by king Argishti I. In the latter years of the ancient Armenian Kingdom, new capital cities were established and Yerevan declined in importance.
-At the beginning of the 16th century the region became part of Persia and, subsequently, resisted Persian rule and the invading Ottoman Empire.

 After World War I, Yerevan became the capital of the First Republic of Armenia as thousands of survivors of the Armenian Genocide in the Ottoman Empire arrived.

 Our walk starts at my accommodation in Republic Square.
 We walk north past the Opera Theatre to the Cascade.
 We double back to Republic Square via some back streets and the Vernissage.

 This is what GRANDPAckers can expect to find at short notice in late September:

 PLEASE NOTE: HOTELS usually display prices INCLUSIVE of TAXES.
 But many search sites (like HOTELS) don’t provide a ‘private bathroom’ filter, so be careful with some of the cheap hotels and make sure that you read the room details.

 AIRBnB / HOLIDAY RENTALS:

 PLEASE NOTE: Other sites (such as Homeaway, FlipKey and VRBO are also worth a look).